JeffYu12/AI-Gaming-Project/README.md

 Setup Instructions

     1.Download or clone the project
-    2.Open in your game engine and run level1_save from assets/scenes
+    2.Open in your game engine and run level1_save from assets/scenes or the executable Game/Ai for Gaming

 Notes